snaplet/examples/seed/supabase-twitter-clone/README.md

     }
   });
 }

-// In our app, all our data under public isn't directly linked under the auth.user table but rather under the public.profiles table
+// * In our app, all our data under public isn't directly linked under the auth.user table but rather under the
+// public.profiles table.
-// And for any user inserted in the auth.users table we have a trigger that will insert a row in the public.profiles table
+// * For any user inserted in the auth.users table we have a trigger that will insert a row in the public.profiles table
-// Since `supabase.auth.signUp` create a user, we should now have all the profiles created as well const { data: databaseProfiles } = await supabase.from("profiles").select()
+// * Since `supabase.auth.signUp()` created a user, we should now have all the profiles created as well const { data: databaseProfiles } = await supabase.from("profiles").select()

-//  We convert our database fields to something that our seed client can understand const profiles: profilesScalars[] = databaseProfiles?.map(profile => ({
+// We convert our database fields to something that our seed client can understand const profiles = databaseProfiles?.map(profile => ({ id: profile.id })) ?? [];
-  avatarUrl: profile.avatar_url,
-  id: profile.id,
-  name: profile.name,
-  username: profile.username,
-})) ?? []

-// We can now use our seed client to insert tweets that will be linked to the profiles await seed.tweets(x => x(10), {connect: { profiles }}) console.log('Profiles created: ', profiles)
+// We can now use our seed client to insert tweets that will be linked to the profiles await seed.tweets(x => x(10), {connect: { profiles }})
 ```
 </details>

-Re-run the seed script with the environment variables set to your local Supabase instance:
+We can now run the seed script with the environment variables set to your local Supabase instance:

 `NEXT_PUBLIC_SUPABASE_URL=http://127.0.0.1:54321 NEXT_PUBLIC_SUPABASE_ANON_KEY=<anon-key> npx tsx seed.ts`: